Stranger Than Fiction (Bad Religion album): Release

 Stranger Than Fiction was their first album released on the major label Atlantic Records (although that label re-released the previous album, Recipe for Hate).
 In the midst of touring, guitarist Brett Gurewitz left the band, citing personal conflicts in the band and a need to focus on Epitaph Records.
 Gurewitz's role was filled by Brian Baker, formerly of Minor Threat.

 With sales continuing years after its release, Stranger Than Fiction is one of Bad Religion's most successful albums, featuring two of their well-known hit singles, "Infected" (released on January 6, 1995) and the re-recorded version of "21st Century (Digital Boy)" (released September 1994), which first appeared on Against the Grain.
 Both songs earned airplay on MTV and radio stations, such as KROQ.
 The album included another hit single, "Stranger Than Fiction" (released August 1994), though the last one, "Incomplete" (released May 1995), failed to make any national chart.
 The album also includes fan favorites, "Leave Mine To Me", "Tiny Voices", "The Handshake", and "Better Off Dead."
 As of today, Stranger Than Fiction remains the only Bad Religion record to obtain gold status in the United States and Canada.
 The album was re-released by Epitaph Records on September 15, 2008.

 In 2009, Rhino Records released a colored vinyl to coincide with this album's 15th anniversary.

+Artwork

+Simon Young of Kerrang! said of the album's cover artwork: "If you’re the most intellectual punk band on the planet, why not use a photo which suggests your singer has just had an epic nap and doesn’t give a shiny shit."